sap-contributions/capi-ci/README.md

 #### bump-dependencies

 Automatically bumps golang version for capi-release components every time a new [golang-release](https://github.com/bosh-packages/golang-release) is available.
-Also bumps Redis.
+Also bumps Valkey and nginx.

 #### ship-it